-McDonald’s chips in the UK are 100% vegan and are approved by the Vegan Society.
+McDonald’s fries in the UK are 100% vegan and are approved by the Vegetarian Society.
 The chips are made from potatoes and a blend of sunflower oil and rapeseed oil.
 They are cooked in dedicated frying vats separately from any animal products.

-McDonald’s UK is one of the only countries in the world that offer 100% vegetarian and vegan fries that are cooked away from any animal products.
+McDonald’s UK is one of the only McDonald’s chains in the world to offer 100% vegetarian and vegan fries that are cooked separately from any animal products.

 McDonald’s chips ingredients in the UK

 Potatoes, blend of non-hydrogenated vegetable oils (sunflower, rapeseed), dextrose (predominantly added at beginning of the potato season).
 Salt is added after cooking.

 McDonald’s French Fries in the US are not suitable for vegans because they contain beef flavoring which is made from milk.
 Years ago, McDonald’s fries were cooked in lard (animal fat).
 When McDonald’s switched to vegetable oil, customers complained so beef flavoring was added to adjust the taste.